Microchip-MPLAB-Harmony/audio_apps/apps/usb_speaker_bass_boost/readme.md

 ![](graphics/usb_speaker_bb_wm8904_config.png)

-When the I2SC1 driver is used for DRV_I2S_0 the usage mode changes to “Slave”
+When the I2SC1 driver is used for DRV_I2S_0 the usage mode changes to ï¿½Slaveï¿½

 The I2S configuration uses a Transfer queue Size of 64 and I2S Data Length of 16, matching that that of the USB Read Queue.
 Bidirectional DMA is set (using 2 channels) for data transfer.